Older Albert Gumble Portrait

 In 1919 he followed the lead of others who had capitalized on the Alexander character created in 1911 by Irving Berlin, co-composing Alexander's Band is Back in Dixieland with Yellen.
 Gumble did have a brief relationship with Broadway, first with George White's Scandals of 1919, the opening volley of that series.
 His song At the Old Drug Store was composed for the show, but ultimately not included.
 Then there was the tune Peachy used in the Frivolities of 1920.
 These efforts were followed by a more ambitious musical he co-composed with Howard E. Rogers and Owen Murphy in 1922, Red Pepper.
 After 1923 very little came from Al, who was doing more arranging than composing.
 On May 13, 1923, the Gumbles welcomed another son, Marvin Gumble, into the family.

 As was true with his older brother Mose, Albert dissolved all remaining ties with the Jerome H. Remick firm in 1928 when it was purchased from its namesake by the firm's manager Jerome Keit.
 He was soon a staff composer/arranger and pianist at the firm of Donaldson, Douglas and Gumble, which was started by composer Walter Donaldson, Walter Douglas, and his brother Mose Gumble.
 The Remick firm was sold to the Warner Brothers in 1929, and therefore ostensibly moved to Hollywood within the year, but the Gumble brothers remained in New York as East Coast representatives contracting to them on a part-time basis.
-In 1930 Albert was one of the first to write a comic song that not only mentioned television, but combined it with the telephone, On Your Tel-tel-television Phone, somewhat accurately forecasting teleconferencing some six decades before it was viable.
+In 1930 Albert was one of the first to write a comic song that not only mentioned television, but combined it with the telephone, On Your Tel-tel-television Phone, somewhat accurately forecasting teleconferencing, and perhaps even iPhones several decades before it was viable.
 Only a handful of tunes were forthcoming after that as he was working more as a pianist now than as a songwriter or arranger.

 Around 1938 after Mose left Donaldson, Douglas and Gumble to reconnect with Warner Brothers as a manager, Albert secured a position as a pianist in the luxurious Hotel Ansonia where he also lived, along with many other notable entertainers.
 Albert, Florence and Marvin are shown residing there in the 1940 census, listing his occupation as composer of music with studios.
 They are also shown in the hotel on his 1942 draft record.
 (The Ansonia was converted to apartments in the 1950s, but in the 21st century many of them have been restored back to the capacious suites of the 1930s and 1940s.)
 Albert Jr. joined the army, and PFC Gumble was married in the spring of 1944.
 Albert remained at the Ansonia for the remainder of his life, which ceased near the end of 1946.
 Much of his legacy remains with us today, as he is remembered as perhaps one of the quieter but still significant contributors to the growth of American popular music in the early 20th century, along with his dynamic brother Mose.